OpenAI's GDPval Benchmark: AI Models Approaching Human-Level Performance in Various Occupations

 Limitations and Future Developments

 .
-Future versions of the benchmark aim to incorporate more interactive workflows and context-rich tasks to better reflect real-world scenarios
+Future versions of the benchmark are expected to include more interactive workflows and context-rich tasks to better reflect real-world knowledge work

 2